Minnesota CHIP: Children's Health Insurance Program

 Minnesota does not have a separate CHIP program — children's coverage is integrated into Medical Assistance and MinnesotaCare

 Unlike most states, Minnesota operates its CHIP program as part of MinnesotaCare rather than as a standalone CHIP program.
 Children in families earning up to 275% FPL qualify for Medical Assistance (no premium).
-Children in families earning between 275% and 2% above the MinnesotaCare threshold may qualify for MinnesotaCare with a monthly premium.
+Children in families earning between 275% and the MinnesotaCare threshold may qualify for MinnesotaCare with a monthly premium.
 One application screens for all programs simultaneously.

 How Minnesota covers children at different income levels